unlock-protocol/docs/docs/core-protocol/smart-contracts-api/archive/PublicLock/IPublicLockV12.md

 function owner() external view returns (address owner)
 ```

 `owner()` is provided as an helper to mimick the `Ownable` contract ABI.
-The `Ownable` logic is used by many 3rd party services to determine contract ownership - e.g. who is allowed to edit metadata on Opensea.This logic is NOT used internally by the Unlock Protocol and is made available only as a convenience helper.
+The `Ownable` logic is used by many 3rd party services to determine contract ownership - e.g. who is allowed to edit metadata on Opensea.
+This logic is NOT used internally by the Unlock Protocol and is made  available only as a convenience helper.